-The import and export of goods is a pivotal piece of many businesses large and small.
+The import and export of goods is a key piece of many businesses large and small.
 While shipping internationally provides strong business opportunities, it can be very daunting.
-If you’re unaware of the term “freight forwarders”, it may seem confusing.
+If you’re unaware of the term “freight forwarders,” it may seem confusing.
 Is this a manager of distribution?
-Maybe another term for a freight shipping company?
+Or perhaps another term for a freight shipping company?
 Is it a partner in import and export services?

-Truthfully, freight forwarders are none of these things.
-However, they do take on responsibility for all of them and more.
-Read on for a comprehensive look on freight forwarders, unraveling the complicated logistics of logistics.
+In actuality, freight forwarders are none of these things.
+However, they do take on responsibility for all of those functions.
+Read on for a comprehensive look at freight forwarders, unraveling the complicated logistics of logistics.

 What is a Freight Forwarder?

 A freight forwarder is a firm that specializes in the arrangement of cargo shipments on behalf of shippers.

 Typically, freight forwarders will provide a variety of supply chain services, including but not limited to:

 - Ocean or air freight transportation

 - Inland transportation from origin and/or to destination

 - Warehousing and storage services

 Most freight forwarders will ship through their own bills of lading or waybills.
 Then, agents at destination (freight forwarders overseas) will provide delivery of documents, deconsolidation services, and collection or delivery.